This red rock wonderland delivers a wow! factor that your family won’t soon forget.

 After some rest and grub, head to the trailhead for Landscape Arch.
 This flat, 1.6-mile hike is much easier and will take you to the longest arch in the park.
 Stop to check out Balanced Rock on your way out.

 Where to eat?

 Moab Adventure Center offers both dinner and a show!
 First, you’ll sit down to a cowboy-style, Dutch oven dinner.
 Honestly, I’d never seen my kids pack away so much food: BBQ, baked beans, and corn on the cob.
 What’s not to love?
 Then you board the Moab Queen II and head up the Colorado River with your guide for a two-hour cruise.
 At the turnaround point, the real magic begins.
 Set to music and stories from the area’s cowboy and Native American past, you float by the canyon walls as they’re being illuminated by 40,000 watts of light.
 It’s truly a unique way to experience the landscape.
 Cost: Youth (4-12) $59; Adult $69.

 Photo courtesy: Moab Adventure Center

 Where to stay?

 In Moab, we like the convenience and amenities of Moab Valley RV Resort and Campground.
 Located about three miles from Arches Visitor Center and downtown Moab, the park offers tent sites, cabins, cottages, and full hook-up RV sites with cable.
-There’s a playground, putting green, life-size chess set, and horseshoe pits.
-But the real selling point is the pool; after a day of hiking, you’ll need it!
-Free WiFi.
-Cost: $31-57/night.
+There’s a playground, putting green, life-sized chess set, and horseshoe pits.
+But the real selling point is the pool.
+After a day of hiking, you’ll need it!
+Cost: $31-57/night; free WiFi.

 Arches National Park is a 3-1/2-hour drive southeast from Salt Lake City.